Samuel J. SkorepaPartner

 Sam has been recognized by Super Lawyers as a Rising Star, in Corporate & Business Law in 2013 and Estate & Probate Law from 2015 through 2018.
 In 2013, Sam was recognized on the Iowa State Bar Association’s Pro Bono Honor Roll, and serves as a Co-Chair of Lane & Waterman’s robust Pro Bono program, including initiatives in both Illinois and Iowa.
 Sam is a member of the American Bar Association, Iowa State Bar Association, Scott County Bar Association, Illinois State Bar Association, Rock Island County Bar Association, and the Quad City Estate Planning Council.

-Sam is very active in the Quad Cities community, currently serving as Board Member and Vice-Chairperson of the Center for Alcohol and Drug Services, Board of Trustees Member of the Robert Young Center, Board of Trustees Member of the Figge Art Museum and also serving on its Governance Committee, is a United Way Young Leader, Member of the Advisory Committee for the Quad City Resource Link, Board Member and Treasurer of the St. Ambrose Children’s Campus Parent’s Council, Vice President of the Quad Cities Estate Planning Council, and Tax Preparer for the IRS Volunteer Income Tax Assistance (VITA) Program.
+Sam is very active in the Quad Cities community, currently serving as Board Member and Vice-Chairperson of the Center for Alcohol and Drug Services, Board of Trustees Member and Vice-Chairperson of the Robert Young Center, Board of Trustees Member and Secretary of the Figge Art Museum and also chairs its Governance Committee, is a United Way Young Leader, the Immediate Past President of the Quad Cities Estate Planning Council, and Tax Preparer for the IRS Volunteer Income Tax Assistance (VITA) Program.
 He also is a frequent presenter on various estate planning topics around the Quad Cities.